chemkg/chemrof/src/docs/ontology.md

 `carbon-12` is an instance of the sibling Isotope class) into classes, and to use reasoning to classify.

-Currently this is done via SPARQL construct (see [owlgen folder](https://github.com/cmungall/chem-schema/tree/master/sparql/owlgen) but later this will be done by generating equivalence axioms from compound keys in the database.
+Currently this is done via SPARQL construct (see [owlgen folder](https://github.com/cmungall/chem-schema/tree/master/sparql/owlgen)

+Conversion to use [linkml-owl](https://linkml.io/linkml-owl) is in progress.

 ## Example